rails/spring/CONTRIBUTING.md

 # Don't use the issue tracker to ask questions

 Please use Stack Overflow or similar.
-If you subsequently feel that the documentation is inadequate then plase submit a pull request to fix it.
+If you subsequently feel that the documentation is inadequate then please submit a pull request to fix it.

 # Contributing guide